Remortgages For Property Development Or Refurbishment 2026

 Heavy Refurbishment Finance

-This type of mortgage is the most challenging type of funding to obtain for residential homeowners.
-There’s a lot more cost involved, and the lender will want evidence of experience from past development projects.
-It’s mostly suitable for developers and those with a commercial interest in the property, which makes it difficult for homeowners to tap into this line of funding.
+This type of mortgage is the most challenging to obtain for residential homeowners.
+There is a lot more cost involved, and the lender will want evidence of experience from past development projects.
+It’s primarily suitable for developers and those with a commercial interest in the property, which makes it difficult for homeowners to tap into this line of funding.

-It is still possible, provided there is sufficient evidence of projected costings, backed up by a realistic schedule of works.
-The figures supplied as estimates will usually need verifying by a valuation expert of the lender to ensure the program of works can be completed, and if all the tasks can be finalised within the proposed budget.
-Should you only be part-financing the project through a remortgage, the lender should be made aware of the total budget you have.
+It is still possible, provided a realistic schedule of work backs up sufficient evidence of projected costs.
+The figures supplied as estimates will usually need to be verified by a lender’s valuation expert to ensure the program of works can be completed and that all tasks can be finalised within the proposed budget.
+If you are only part-financing the project through a remortgage, the lender should be aware of your total budget.

-Before you’ll be considered for a remortgage on the basis that funds are released to fund a property development, lenders will require documented evidence of costings and a detailed plan, accompanied by a timescale for stages of the development being completed by, if that’s applicable, such as for a large extension which can require lenders to be updated on the development progress.
+Before you are considered for a remortgage on the basis that funds are released to fund a property development, lenders will require documented evidence of costings and a detailed plan, accompanied by a timescale for stages of the development being completed by, if that’s applicable, such as for a large extension, which can require lenders to be updated on the development progress.

-However, that isn’t always the case with specific developments and is determined by the type of loan you take out, which they all have different terms and conditions attached to them.
+However, that isn’t always the case with specific developments, and it depends on the type of loan you take out, which has different terms and conditions.

 The Costs That Should Be Factored Into Larger Development Projects On Your Property Include: